githubartema/Steel-Defect-Segmentation/readme.md

 ## Evaluation

-There is a Predict_masks.py script which can be used to evaluate the model and predict masks for the test dataset.
+There is a Predict_masks.py script which can be used to evaluate the model and predict masks for the test dataset (from test.csv).
 The weights are stored in the ./weights directory.

-It is necessary to point the directory where the test dataset is stored.
-Predicted masks will be stored in ./evaluation folder.
+Pictures with predicted masks and source images will be stored in data/results folder.

 **Important:** masks for ResNet-50 are of (256, 1600)px and masks for EfficientNet-B3,B4 are of (256, 768)px.
 Free Colab doesn't allow to use more Cuda memory:(